 Psych Central’s publisher, John M. Grohol, Psy.D., decides which topics should be included on the website.
 A goal of our editorial process is to provide consumer mental health information that will address the most frequent inquiries.
 New topics are chosen based on consumer interest, new developments that influence current practice, advances in prevention and the prevalence of conditions.

-Newly created material may originate from Psych Central or a staff or contracted writer, or a Professional Advisory Board member.
-All text pieces, graphics and tools are subject to a standardized review process.
+Newly created material may originate from Psych Central, its editorial staff, a regular contributor, or an occasional contributor.
+All text pieces, graphics and tools are subject to a standardized editorial review process.

 We go to great lengths to attain our goal of providing accurate, current and useful mental health information.
 To do this, we primarily rely on the expertise of our experts and Professional Advisory Board.
 Before material created by us is posted on our site, mental health professionals review the material for clinical accuracy.
-Our site also contains material created others, news services (such as The Associated Press), government agencies (such as the National Institute of Mental Health), non-profit organizations and other content partners.
+Our site also contains material created others, news services, media services, government agencies (such as the National Institute of Mental Health), non-profit organizations and other content partners.

 - We also use materials, including information and databases, licensed to us from third parties.

 - Psych Central does not publish “sponsored posts” or “paid links”, nor allow such posts or paid links to be inserted into our editorial content.
-No post, review, or article that we publish has been paid for by a third-party.
+No post, review, or article that we publish has been paid for or influenced in any manner whatsoever by a third-party.

 We want you to know the source of the material you are viewing on our site.
 You can find this source information on all material.
 These are the types of source identifications you will see, either at the top or the bottom of the material: